Menu

 A testing situation

-Late in 1993, a Mrs Cullen from Daylesford Community House informed me that she had tried unsuccessfully to phone me on 17 August 1993 at 5.17, 5.18, 5.19 and 5.20 pm, each time reaching a deadline.
-She had reported the fault to Telstra's Fault Centre in Bendigo on 1100, speaking to an operator who identified herself as Tina.
-Tina then rang my 1800 number, and she couldn't get through either.
-Telstra's hand-written memo, dated 17 August 1993, records the times Mrs Cullen tried to get through to my phone and reports Tina's failed attempt to contact me.
+Late in 1993 a Mrs Cullen from Daylesford Community House informed me that she had tried unsuccessfully to phone me on 17 August 1993 at 5.17, 5.18, 5.19 and 5.20 pm, each time reaching a dead line.
+She had reported the fault to Telstra’s Fault Centre in Bendigo on 1100, speaking to an operator who identified herself as Tina.
+Tina then rang my 1800 number and she couldn’t get through either.
+Telstra’s hand-written memo, dated 17/8/93, records the times that Mrs Cullen had tried to get through to my phone and reports Tina’s failed attempt to contact me.

 A copy of my itemised 1800 account shows that I was charged for all four of these calls, even though Mrs Cullen never reached me.
 All this information was duly passed to John MacMahon of Austel and, soon afterwards, Telstra at last arranged for tests on my line.
 These were to be carried out from a number of different locations around Victoria and New South Wales.
 Telstra notified Austel that some 100 test calls would take place on 18 August 1993 to my 1800 free-call service.

 First thing that morning I answered two calls from Telstra Commercial, one lasting six minutes and another lasting eleven minutes, as they set up in readiness for the test calls expected that day.
-Over the rest of that day, there were another eight, perhaps nine calls from Telstra, which I answered.
-My 1800 phone account arrived, showing more than 60 calls charged to my service some days later.
+Over the rest of that day, there were another eight, perhaps nine, calls from Telstra, which I answered.
+Some days later my 1800 phone account arrived, showing more than 60 calls charged to my service.
 I queried this with Telstra, asking first how I could be charged for so many calls which did not ring, and next, why I should be paying for test calls anyway.
-In hindsight, I should have asked how more than 60 calls could have been answered in just 54 minutes when the statement shows that some of these calls came through at the rate of as many as three a minute.
+I did not ask, but perhaps should have, how more than 60 calls could all be answered in just 54 minutes when the statement shows that some of these calls came through at the rate of as many as three a minute.

 Telstra wrote to Austel’s John MacMahon on 8 November 1993, informing him that I had acknowledged answering a ‘large number of calls’ and that all the evidence indicated that ‘someone at the premises answered the calls.’
 Austel asked for the name of the Telstra employee who made these so-called successful calls to my business, and I have also asked for this information, but Telstra didn’t respond.

-This information put another complexity on the matter of those four calls from Mrs Cullen I was charged for in the space of a single 28 seconds and the 100 test calls from Telstra.
-Even supposing I could answer the phone at such a fast rate, the malicious call tracing equipment, apparently attached to my line at that time, was imposing its 90-second delay between calls, making the majority of these calls impossible.
+This information put another complexion on the matter of those four calls from Mrs Cullen I was charged for in the space of a single 28 seconds, as well as the 100 test calls from Telstra.
+Even supposing I was able to answer the phone at such a fast rate, the malicious call tracing equipment, apparently attached to my line at that time, was imposing its 90-second delay between calls, making the majority of these calls impossible.
 Telstra management, of course, had nothing to say about this.

 What was going on?
-As far as I could tell, most of those 100 test calls simply weren't made; indeed, they couldn't have been made.
+As far as I could tell, most of those 100 test calls simply weren’t made, indeed couldn’t have been made.

-Late in 1994, I received two FOI documents concerning these calls.
+Late in 1994 I received two FOI documents concerning these calls.
 K03433 and K03434 showed 44 calls, numbered between 8 and 63, to the Cape Bridgewater exchange, nine of which had tick or arrow marks beside them.
-More than once, I asked Telstra what the marks represent but received no response.
-However, I presume that a technician made these marks against the calls I actually received and answered.
+More than once I asked Telstra what the marks represent but received no response.
+I presume, however, that these marks were made by a technician against the calls which I actually received and answered.
 A note on K03434 read:

 Test calls unsuccessful.
 Did not hear STD pips on any calls to test no. The TCTDI would not work correctly on the CBWEX (Cape Bridgewater Exchange).
 I gave up tests.

 The technicians themselves gave up on their testing procedure!
-The second series of tests conducted a year later, in March 1994, fared little better.
-Telstra's fault data notes that only 50 out of 100 test calls were successfully connected.
+A second series of tests conducted a year later in March 1994 fared little better.
+Telstra’s fault data notes that only 50 out of 100 test calls were successfully connected.
 This information was of no use to me at the time, however, as it was withheld from me until September 1997.
-All I was to hear in 1994 was the old refrain: 'No fault found.'
+All I was to hear in 1994 was the old refrain: ‘No fault found.’

 Only one official document drew attention to the incapacity of Telstra’s testing regime, and this was the Austel Draft Report regarding the COT cases, dated 3 March 1994, which concluded:

 Cape Bridgewater Holiday Camp has a history of services difficulties dating back to 1988.
-Although most of the documentation dates from 1991, it is apparent that the Camp has had ongoing service difficulties for the past six years, which has impacted on its business operations, causing losses and erosion of the customer base.
+Although most of the documentation dates from 1991 it is apparent that the camp has had ongoing service difficulties for the past six years which has impacted on its business operations causing losses and erosion of customer base.

 In view of the continuing nature of the fault reports and the level of testing undertaken by Telecom doubts are raised on the capability of the testing regime to locate the causes of faults being reported.